truenas/middleware/docs/developer/frontend/adding_a_viewer.rst

 This guide explains the process of creating a new view in the FreeNAS 10 GUI.
 A view is used to display data and will usually provide means to search through a list of items and edit each one.
 Examples of views are [FreeNAS URL]/Accounts/Users and [FreeNAS URL]/Services.
-This guide will use the implmentation of the Groups view as an example to show the entire implmentation process from beginning to end.
+This guide will largely use the implmentation of the Groups view as an example to show the entire process from beginning to end.

 What is the Viewer?
 -------------------